-The trail provides campgrounds (both private and public), picnic areas, porta-potties and lookout points along the way.
-In addition, you'll find many amenities, such as cafes and restaurants, B&Bs and motels, bike shops, museums and retail shops, as well as sites of historical importance.
-A handful of visitor centers operated by the National Park Service sell guidebooks and provide information about the canal towpath, its history and local points of interest.
+The trail provides campgrounds (both private and public), picnic areas, portable toilets and lookout points along the way.
+You’ll also find amenities including cafes and restaurants, B&Bs and motels, bike shops, museums and retail shops, as well as enumerable historical sites.
+A handful of visitor centers operated by the National Park Service sell guidebooks and provide information about the towpath, its history and local points of interest.
 You can even stay the night in one a handful of restored lock houses (visit the National Park Service website for more information).

-Of particular importance is the role the canal itself played during the American Civil War, which was as a dividing line between North and South.
-Troops and both sides of the conflict lobbied ammunitions across the water and crossed the river and canal numerous times, raiding enemy camps, sabotaging canal operations and marching toand retreating frombattles, including the Gettysburg Campaign.
+Of particular importance is the role the canal itself played during the American Civil War as a dividing line between North and South.
+Troops on both sides of the conflict lobbed ammunitions across the water, crossing the river and canal numerous times to raid enemy camps, sabotage canal operations and march to and from battles, including the Gettysburg Campaign.
 Though many aren't marked, several sites along the canal were the scene of events both tragic and heroic.
-The Park Service visitor centers sell books that relate these sites and the events that took place there.
-You can also pick up a small booklet that summarizes these sites by towpath mile marker.
+(Again, the National Park Service visitor centers sell books that relate these sites and events.)

 Most of the trail is heavily wooded, and river views are best during early spring, late fall and winter, when trees are leafless.
+Not to be missed, is the Paw Paw tunnel at mile post 155.2 at the northern end of the trail.
 Also, because the path requires regular maintenance, some sections may be closed for repairs.
 Visit the National Park Service website for current information on trail detours.